mahbuba26/mahbubahabib.github.io/README.md

 ## Activities
 - Performed internship in Code Studio on Machine Learning projects
+- [Workshop on Latex for technical writing and presentation] (certificates/Certificate_Mahbuba Habib.pdf)
 - Participated in IEEEXTREME 14.0 coding competition
 - Participated in Career catalyst that was organized by RUET CAREER FORUM
 - Active Ieee member participated in different seminars ans synmosiums